-(i) Primary deposits (initial cash deposits by the public) and (ii) Secondary deposits (deposits that initial cash deposits and (ii) Legal Reserve Ratio (LRR), i.e., minimum ratio of deposits which is legally compulsory for the commercial banks to keep as cash in liquid form.
-Broadly when a bank receives cash deposits from the public, it keeps a fraction of deposits as cash reserve (LRR)

-and uses the remaining amount for giving loans.
+(i) Primary deposits (initial cash deposits by the public) and (ii) Secondary deposits (deposits that arise due to loans given by the banks which are assumed to be redeposited in the bank.)
+Money creation by commercial banks is determined by two factors namely (i) Primary deposits i.e. initial cash deposits and (ii) Legal Reserve Ratio (LRR), i.e., minimum ratio of deposits which is legally compulsory for the commercial banks to keep as cash in liquid form.
+Broadly when a bank receives cash deposits from the public, it keeps a fraction of deposits as cash reserve (LRR) and uses the remaining amount for giving loans.
 In the process of lending money, banks are able to create credit through secondary deposits many times more than initial deposits (primary